lala-la-flaca/DevOpsBootcamp_8_Jenkins_Pipeline/README.md

    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_8_Jenkins_Pipeline/blob/main/Img/credentials%20for%20repos.png" width= 800 />

-### Creating a Freestyle Job
+### Creating a Freestyle Job for a Java Maven Application
 1. Open Jenkins and navigate to the Main Menu.

-2. Click New Item, enter a name, and select Freestyle Project.
+2. Click New Item, enter a Job Name, and select Freestyle Project.
-3. Connect the job to the repository of the application.
+3. In the Source Code Management section, connect the job to the Git repository where the application is stored.
-4. Build a Jar file.
+4. Configure the Build Steps to compile the application and generate a JAR file.
-5. Build a Docker Image.
+5. Add a step to build a Docker image using the generated JAR file.
-6. Push the image to the DockerHub repository.
+6. Configure the job to push the Docker image to the DockerHub repository.

    <img src="" width=800 />